wpserved/simple-customizations-for-woocommerce/readme.md

-# Simple Woo
+# Simple Customizations for WooCommerce

 ## Description
-Simple Woo lets you customize your store from admin dashboard instead of digging into code.
+Simple Customizations for WooCommerce lets you customize your store from admin dashboard instead of digging into code.

 ## How it works
 Woo lets you easily sell products or services online.
 A plugin allows you to create a working e-commerce store with basic features, however customizing your store to your preferences may require coding skills.
-This is why the Simple Woo plugin can help you - we've made the most requested changes that aren't available in the settings.
+This is why the Simple Customizations for WooCommerce plugin can help you - we've made the most requested changes that aren't available in the settings.
 That way, you can easily select the functions you want from the menu instead of digging into the code.

 ## Functionalities
 * Hiding breadcrumbs;